NicoleLiggeri/intership-OC/README.md

 Next, I looked for a rough alignment with the **Library of Congress classification**, but the results were unsatisfactory.
 The lack of subcategories makes it difficult to compartmentalize the areas effectively.

-Finally, I’ll update the Excel file I’ve been working on so far.
+I updated on github the Excel file I’ve been working on so far.